taylorfullstack/Developpez-le-front-end-en-utilisant-Angular/README.md

     cd forked-repository-name
     ```

 - In your terminal, run the command below.
-The dot "." at the end of tthe command will clone the project into the current directory.
+The dot "." at the end of the command will clone the project into the current directory.

     ```bash
     git clone https://github.com/your-username/forked-repository-name.git .